Sakis Rouvas discography: Live albums

 1 The sales thresholds do not represent the exact sales of the album, but the traditional amount of sales needed to earn the particular certification.

 Official compilations

+The Top 30 Collections chart (Top 30 Συλλογών) was published from mid 2003 until it was discontinued in week 19, 2008.

 1 The sales thresholds do not represent the exact sales of the album, but the traditional amount of sales needed to earn the particular certification.